Healthcare Hazardous Waste (RCRA Waste)

 - Step 1: Evaluate your waste and determine your generator size

 If you are located in one of the seven metro counties (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington), obtain licensure from your county.
 If you are located in any other county, obtain licensure from the state.
-In order to obtain a license, you will need to (1) already have evaluated your wastes, (2) established your generator size, and (3) obtained a HWID.
+Before obtaining a license, you will need to (1) evaluate your wastes, (2) establish your generator size, and (3) obtain a HWID.
 Licenses generally cost money (based on county and amount of hazardous waste generated) and must be maintained on an annual basis (all generators except for MSQGs, which report every three years).
 Part of the licensing process is to report to the state how much waste your facility generated in the prior year.
 It is crucial that you keep your hazardous waste shipping manifests; without them, you will be unable to fill out your annual licensing paperwork.
 You will also need to have chosen a hazardous waste disposal company to list on your licensing paperwork.

-- Step 4 and 5: Learn how to label and store your hazardous wastes
+- Step 5: Learn how to label and accumulate (or ‘store’) your hazardous wastes

-- Step 6: How to correctly treat and dispose of your hazardous waste
+- Step 6: Correctly treat and dispose of your hazardous waste

 RCRA waste can be managed in a few ways.
 It can be recycled (though this is a difficult option for many healthcare wastes), or it can be transported to a Treatment, Storage, and Disposal facility (TSDF) by a hazardous waste disposal company or, in rare circumstances, by the generator using a business vehicle.
 The MPCA Step 6 compliance document should be consulted before any decisions are made about treatment and/or disposal.
 You can also find more information in the hazardous waste disposal companies section of this webpage.

-- Step 7: How to use manifests (shipping papers) from hazardous waste disposal companies
+- Step 7: Document your hazardous waste shipments with manifests (shipping papers) from hazardous waste disposal companies

-All RCRA waste shipments from your site must be accompanied by a formal shipping document (called a manifest).
-There are several signatures required on a manifest, including yours.You, the facility, are ultimately responsible for any errors on the manifest, so it is crucial that you check your manifests carefully before signing them.
+All RCRA waste shipments from your site must be accompanied by a formal shipping document, called a manifest.
+There are several signatures required on a manifest, and you, the facility, are ultimately responsible for any errors on the manifest, so it is crucial that you check your manifests carefully before signing them.
 One copy is kept at your site, one is kept by the disposal company, and one travels with the waste to the Treatment, Storage, and Disposal facility.
 In some circumstances, you may be required to mail photocopies of your manifests to the state or county regulators.
 Read the MPCA compliance document to ensure that you are following the rules for maintaining and mailing copies of the manifests.

-- Step 8: How to plan for emergencies involving hazardous waste
+- Step 8: Plan for emergencies involving hazardous waste

 Chemical and other hazardous spills can put your patients and staff in danger.
 The MPCA requires that you have a program in place detailing your plan for if and when an emergency occurs.
 Tips include having a spill kit and posting (and maintaining) an emergency contact list.
 The emergency planning required for a facility is based on generator status (links to planning for VSQGs, SQGs and LQGs).
 Large Quantity Generators will require more rigorous plans and procedures, and everyone is required to follow the OSHA rules around chemicals and worker safety.
 For more information on these OSHA rules, please visit the What does OSHA mandate in regard to worker safety section of our website.

 Training requirements for employees who generate or come into contact with RCRA waste vary and can be confusing for a healthcare facility to follow.
 All sites are required to provide OSHA training on chemicals, and most are required to provide at least some training on proper waste disposal.
 For your convenience, MnTAP has assembled an easy-to-use Waste Training Toolkit that is separated by MiniSQGs/VSQGs vs SQGs/LQGs.
 The MPCA also has online and in-person trainings available.

 Hazardous waste records must always be accessible during unannounced inspections.
 This means that they need to exist in paper form (such as in a binder) or be immediately accessible online.
 If you have one person assigned to hazardous waste compliance, make certain that multiple staff know how to locate these documents in case an inspection occurs while that person is away from the office.
 Records include any documents produced during the waste evaluation, copies of current licenses and the HWID, shipping manifests, employee training records, and weekly container inspection logs.
 Most records need to be kept for at least three years after the record is no longer active, but MPCA recommends that you keep hazardous waste records for the life of the business.
 More information can be found in the Waste Training Toolkit.